sodadata/docs/soda-agent/deploy.md

 * `volumes` and `volumeMounts` parameters in the `values.yml` file that your Soda Agent helm chart uses
 * the `account_info_json_path` in your data source connection configuration

 You, or an IT Admin in your organization, can add the following `scanlauncher` parameters to the existing `values.yml` that your Soda Agent uses for deployment and redployment in your Kubernetes cluster.
-Refer to [Deploy using a values YAML file]({% link soda-agent/deploy-google.md %}#deploy-using-a-values-yaml-file) for details.
+Refer to Google GKE instruction above.
 {% include code-header.html %}
 ```yaml
 soda: